msupply-foundation/msupply_docs/content/docs/dispensary/prescriptions.md

 ![placeholder warning!](/docs/distribution/images/os_warning_placeholder.png)

 The warning is shown to let you know that not enough stock is available to fulfil your request.
-A placeholder quantity is added automatically so that you can keep track of the amount requested, while adding more stock (for example by using an internal order or inbound shipment).
+A placeholder quantity is added automatically so that you can keep track of the amount requested, while adding more stock (for example by using an Internal Order or Inbound Shipment).

 This image also shows the warning which lets you know that some stock lines are expired; this may be why the system did not auto-allocate particular stock lines.
 However you can still manually choose those lines and issue the expired stock!

 ![pack sizes warning!](/docs/distribution/images/os_warning_pack_sizes.png)

 This warning tells you that because of the available pack sizes, the system has rounded up the quantity requested.
 In this example, there is no pack size that is less than `12`.
 There are packs of `20` available though, so when 12 tablets are requested, the system has rounded up the request to `2` packs of `20`.

 ![pack sizes warning!](/docs/distribution/images/os_warning_no_quantity.png)

 If you add an item, forget to enter a quantity to issue, and click `OK` you will see this warning message.
-It is informing you that there is no issue quantity; from here you can click `OK` again to confirm that you intended to enter `0`, in which case the window will close and a placeholder row will be added to the shipment.
+It is informing you that there is no issue quantity; from here you can click `OK` again to confirm that you intended to enter `0`, in which case the window will close and a placeholder row will be added to the invoice.
 You can edit the row later and add a quantity.
-If you forget to add a quantity however, and confirm the shipment as allocated, this row will be removed!
+If you forget to add a quantity however, and confirm the invoice as allocated, this row will be removed!

 ### Issue a quantity of packs